 In-home care is when a caregiver is hired to come into the home to help seniors with activities of daily living.
 This enables your older adult to continue living safely at home.

-The specific help provided depends on the older adult’s needs and could include meal preparation, getting around the house, transportation, bathing, dressing, using the toilet, etc.
+The specific help provided depends on the older adult’s needs and could include meal preparation, navigating the house, transportation, bathing, dressing, using the toilet, and more.

 Pros

-- Senior gets one-on-one care tailored to their needs and preferences
+- Seniors get one-on-one care tailored to their needs and preferences.

-- Senior can stay in their home or a relative’s home as they age
+- Seniors can stay in their home or a relative’s home as they age.

-- Costs can be lower depending on hours of care needed and caregiver skill level
+- Costs can be lower depending on the hours of care needed and the caregiver's skill level.

-- Senior gets to know one caregiver, rather than being cared for by many different people
+- Seniors get to know one caregiver, rather than being cared for by many different people.

 - Flexibility in care arrangements: different types of care could be combined to lower costs, increase social interaction, or provide medical-type care – family help, adult day programs, privately-hired caregivers, agency caregivers, and home health care